How To Do An Iowa Business Name Search

 - Status – Active means the business entity is in good standing with the Secretary of State, and all reports and filing fees are up to date.

 - Expiration Date – How long the entity intends to operate.
 Most select Perpetual as the intention is to allow the business to operate indefinitely.

 - Effective Date – Date when the LLC officially started

 - Filing Date – Date when the Certificate of Organization was submitted.
 A company can elect to have an effective date up to 120 days later than the filing date.

-- Registered Agent’s information – A Registered Agent is the singular point of contact for the entity should a legal or tax notice need to be sent to the business.
-This is often one of the owners and if their home address is used, that address becomes public information.
-Many people find this concerning and use a Registered Agent service like Northwest Registered Agent or IncFile so their home address isn’t listed.
+- Registered Agent’s information – A Registered Agent is the singular point of contact for the entity should a legal or tax notice needs to be sent to the business.
+This is often one of the owners, and if their home address is used, that address becomes public information.
+Many people find this concerning and use a Registered Agent service like Northwest Registered Agent, so their home address isn’t publically listed.

-How do I form an LLC?
+How do I form an LLC in Iowa?

-After forming a Limited Liability Company, be sure to get an Employer Identification Number (EIN).
+After forming a Limited Liability Company, be sure to register for Iowa business licenses and obtain an Employer Identification Number (EIN).
 This is a “social security number” for the business.
 There is no cost to get one through the IRS.

 What are the requirements to name an LLC in Iowa?